People's Revolutionary Army (Grenada)

 The People’s Revolutionary Army (PRA) was the military of Grenada between 1979 and 1983.
+The People's Revolutionary Militia served as its reserve force.
+The two, alongside the Grenada Police and the Coast Guard, were collectively termed as the People's Revolutionary Armed Forces (PRAF) from 1981.

 History

+Roots

-The PRA traces its roots to the National Liberation Army (NLA), which was formed in 1973 as the military wing of the insurgent New Jewel Movement (NJM) Party.
+The PRA traces its roots to the National Liberation Army (NLA), which was formed in 1973 as the military wing of the insurgent New JEWEL Movement (NJM) Party.
 In late 1977, the party dispatched 12 NLA leaders for four weeks of clandestine military training by a unit of the Guyana Defence Force.
 The group of 11 Grenadian men and one woman were known as "The 12 Apostles."
 They received intensive training in guerrilla tactics, weapons and other warfare skills in preparation for the overthrow of the government of Eric Gairy.

 The near-bloodless coup occurred on the morning of March 13, 1979, on the orders of the NJM's Security and Defense Committee and under the tactical military leadership of key "Apostles."
 The armed takeover was popularly supported and subsequently became known as the Grenada Revolution.

+Foundation and development

-After the New Jewel Movement party seized power, the Grenadian army was renamed the People's Revolutionary Army and expanded at a rapid pace.
+After the New JEWEL Movement party seized power, the Grenadian army was renamed the People's Revolutionary Army and expanded at a rapid pace.
 In January 1981, the revolutionary government formed the Revolutionary Armed Forces (PRAF), an umbrella organization that included the army, the militia, the police service, the prison service, the Coast Guard and the fire service.
 The Grenadian uniformed force far outnumbered the combined police and military of all their Eastern Caribbean neighbors.
 The Soviet Union and Cuba supplied most of the weapons.
 Promising soldiers and officers were trained in those countries.
 By 1983 the Movement was split over who should lead the party forward.
 Some believe the faction led by Prime Minister Maurice Bishop wanted closer ties with the West, while the faction led by Deputy Prime Minister Bernard Coard wanted to speed up the conversion to a communist state.
 Others contend the power struggle had more to do with leadership style and rivalry than differences in ideology between the two estranged friends.

+The Chief of Staff of the PRA, Major Einstein Louison, was educated at the Vystrel course in the Soviet Union.
+In March 1983, he met with Soviet General Nikolai Ogarkov, who promised Louison that the Soviet Union would contribute to raising the combat readiness of the PRA.